 Records of the Independent Jersey Care Inquiry who published their report into the care system in Jersey in July 2017.

-The records of the inquiry including redacted versions of witness statements, evidence and transcripts are currently being fully catalogued and indexed by Archive Staff.
+The records of the inquiry including redacted versions of witness statements, evidence and transcripts have been fully catalogued and indexed by Archive Staff.
 You can use the simple or advanced searches to search for specific subjects, places and names across the archive collections.

 These searches will show not only the records of the inquiry, e.g. a witness statement of an individual who lived at Haut de la Garenne but also the historic records held at Jersey Archive, e.g. plans of the home.